LukaGiorgadze/gonull/README.md

 ## Go package simplifies nullable fields handling with Go Generics.

-Package gonull provides a generic `Nullable` type for handling nullable values in a convenient way.
-This is useful when working with databases and JSON, where nullable values are common.
-Unlike other nullable libraries, gonull leverages Go's generics feature, enabling it to work seamlessly with any data type, making it more versatile and efficient.
+`gonull` is a Go package that provides type-safe handling of nullable values using generics.
+It's designed to work seamlessly with JSON and SQL operations, making it perfect for web services and database interactions.

-## Why gonull
+## Features

-- Use of Go's generics allows for a single implementation that works with any data type.
+- 🎯 Type-safe nullable values using Go generics
-- Seamless integration with `database/sql` and JSON marshalling/unmarshalling.
+- 🔄 Built-in JSON marshaling/unmarshaling
-- Reduces boilerplate code and improves code readability.
+- 📊 SQL database compatibility
+- ✨ Zero dependencies
+- 🚀 High performance
+- 💡 Intuitive API

 ## Usage